LLNL/boxfish/scripts/synthetic_bgq_counters/README.txt

 link_traffic = a * 10000 + b * 1000 + c * 100 + d * 10 + e .

 If any modifications are desired, see the method linkVal() in 'generate_bgq_synthetic_data.py'.

+Update:  8/6/2014

+Changed the linkVal() to have values increase moving away from the center node (3, 2, 2, 1, 0), for the paper figure showing the 2-dimensional projection.